IR0NSIGHT/Stronghold/src/Documentation/code structure.md

   - centralized update for all areas through areaManager
   - specific update for loaded chunks through chunkManager <<

+  - !!! areamanager handles distribution of UIDs, so that users cant on accident insantiate without a UID!

   - welcome message when entering an area
     - effect
     - list of welcome messages/message generator